kelvinn/changedetection/README.md

 # Local dev prep

-* Install Redis (brew install redis)
 * pip install -r requirements.txt
-* python3 tests.py
+* bash scripts/test.py

-# Details for myself later
+# Deployment

+* Handled by Github Actions

+# Notes & Workarounds

 * Get the CSS / xpath selectors by highlighting the item in Chrome and "Inspect"
-* Auto-deploys via Travis
 * Can run on Scraping Hub with:
     * shub deploy
     * shub schedule [spider]